 However, if a consumer contacts you with a basic query, you may use this as an opportunity to assess their overall pleasure with your brand.
 First, provide the information they’re looking for, then ask how happy they are with your product or service.
 If you find the answer negative, then try to resolve it.

 The first guideline of cross-selling and upselling is that the offers must be reasonable and benefit the customer.
-The idea is to constantly create a win-win situation for your customer, not to force them to buy something they don't necessarily want or aren't interested in.
+The idea is to constantly create a win-win situation for your customers, not to force them to buy something they don't necessarily want or aren't interested in.

 Get fast answers to any remaining questions